google/rekall/docs/Manual/Plugins/Linux/LinVadDump.md

 ---
 abstract: Dump the VMA memory for a process.
-args: {dump_dir: 'Path suitable for dumping files.
-(Default: Use current directory)',
+args: {dump_dir: 'Path suitable for dumping files. (type: String)

-  method: "Method to list processes (Default uses all methods). (type: ChoiceArray)\n\
+    ', method: "Method to list processes (Default uses all methods). (type: ChoiceArray)\n\
-    \n\n* Valid Choices:\n    - InitTask\n\n\n* Default: InitTask", phys_task: 'Physical
+    \n\n* Valid Choices:\n    - InitTask\n\n\n* Default: InitTask", pids: 'One or
-    addresses of task structs. (type: ArrayIntParser)

-    ', pid: 'One or more pids of processes to select. (type: ArrayIntParser)
+    more pids of processes to select. (type: ArrayIntParser)

-    ', proc_regex: A regex to select a process by name., task: 'Kernel addresses of task structs. (type: ArrayIntParser)
+    ', proc_regex: 'A regex to select a process by name. (type: RegEx)

+    ', task: 'Kernel addresses of task structs. (type: ArrayIntParser)
-    ', task_head: 'Use this as the first task to follow the list. (type: IntParser)

     '}
 class_name: LinVadDump